For a long period I used to regret the dumb stuff I did. Now I only regret what I did not do.

 Before the internet I had a road atlas of Europe.
 I would pour over it at night, fascinated you could simply drive between all these countries.
-In 1992 while friends were buying houses I bought a van in London.
+In 1992 while friends were buying houses I flew to London and bought a van.
 I patched it up and set off with that well worn atlas to the ferry at Dover.

 I have but a handful of images from this trip.
 I was into video then, the footage now lost.
 But I managed to drive all over the place, free camping at beautiful lakes and ugly truck stops.
 This was a different time in Europe, every country had distinct borders but there were less rules and you could do things not possible now.

 An Aussie travelling in the extended afterglow of Crocodile Dundee was great.
 My van papers were never properly examined until I got all the way back to the ferry at Calais weeks later where police informed I was driving illegally lacking any CTP insurance.
 But then simply directed me to go straight on the ferry and if anyone asks we never spoke.

 I lived on street in Islington for a short while, it was a place where people bought and sold camper vans.
 A little community that existed by word of mouth, we used the public toilets in a park and paid one pound per day to use cold showers in a local gymnasium.

 The van sold for a profit and walking past a travel agent I saw a sign ‘Egypt 1/2 price last minute cancellation’.
 And like that decided to go.

 At that time you could, with guidebook in hand, simply walk down steps and explore the tombs in the Valley of the Kings.
 All long since closed.